jemmy512/book-notes/linux/linux-proc.md

 ---

 * An entity's **contribution** to the system load in a period pi is just **the portion of that period** that the entity was runnable - either actually running, or waiting for an available CPU.
-* [**Load** :link:](https://lwn.net/Articles/531853/) is also meant to be an instantaneous quantity - how much is a process loading the system right now? - as opposed to a cumulative property like **CPU usage**.
+* [**Load** :link:](https://lwn.net/Articles/531853/) is also meant to be an **instantaneous quantity** - how much is a process loading the system right now? - as opposed to a **cumulative property** like **CPU usage**.
 A long-running process that consumed vast amounts of processor time last week may have very modest needs at the moment; such a process is contributing very little to load now, despite its rather more demanding behavior in the past.
-* the 3.8 scheduler will simply maintain a separate sum of the `blocked load` contained in each cfs_rq (control-group run queue) structure.
-When a process blocks, its load is subtracted from the total runnable load value and added to the blocked load instead.
+* A **blocked task** is one that is not currently running or ready to run, such as a task that is waiting for I/O or sleeping.
+When a task is blocked, its PELT metrics are updated during periodic scheduler ticks or when the task becomes runnable again.
-* `Throttled processes` thus cannot contribute to load, so removing their contribution while they languish makes sense.
+* **Throttled processes** thus cannot contribute to load, so removing their contribution while they languish makes sense.
 But allowing their load contribution to decay while they are waiting to be allowed to run again would tend to skew their contribution downward.
 So, in the throttled case, time simply stops for the affected processes until they emerge from the throttled state.

 * [sched/pelt: Add a new runnable average signal](https://github.com/torvalds/linux/commit/9f68395333ad7f5bfe2f83473fed363d4229f11c) - Now that runnable_load_avg has been removed, we can replace it by a new signal that will highlight the runnable pressure on a cfs_rq.
 This signal track the waiting time of tasks on rq and can help to better define the state of rqs.
     * The new runnable_avg will track the runnable time of a task which simply adds the waiting time to the running time.